Games-by-Mason/ZCS/README.md

 * Inserting and removing entities is O(1), but more expensive than appending/popping from a `std.MultiArrayList` since more bookkeeping is involved for the aforementioned acceleration and persistent handles
 * Random access is O(1), but more expensive than random access to `std.MultiArrayList` as the persistent handles introduce a layer of indirection

 No dynamic allocation is done after initialization.
+I recommend using `std.cleanExit` to avoid unnecessary clean up in release mode.

 # Examples & Documentation